Blogs

 However, as with most compliance matters, the details are complex.
 This article dives into the nuances of ongoing monitoring, with a particular focus on the evolving expectations from the Consumer Financial Protection Bureau (CFPB).

-Tailoring Third Party Risk Management for Compliance: Understanding Unique Regulatory Expectations for Lenders
+Tailoring Vendor Risk Management for Compliance: Understanding Unique Regulatory Expectations for Lenders

 In 2016, the CFPB amended its service provider policy guidance (Compliance Bulletin and Policy Guidance; 2016-02, Service Providers), which updated its 2012 bulletin (CFPB Bulletin 2012-03, Service Providers).
 This 2016 update clarified some expectations and doubled down on its authority.
 Unchanged from the 2012 bulletin, the 2016 bulletin re-emphasizes the following expectations concerning service provider oversight and monitoring.